 The incidence of obesity worldwide has increased over the last 20 years (WHO, 2022).
-WHO in a report in 2020, indicates that approximately 1 billion people worldwide present with obesity at various stages, regardless of age, gender, and ethnicity (WHO, 2020).
+In a report in 2020, the WHO indicates that approximately 1 billion people worldwide present with obesity at various stages, regardless of age, gender, and ethnicity (WHO, 2020).
 Maternal obesity has also increased significantly over the past decade, in line with the general uptrend of obesity (Abraham & Romani, 2022).
-The increase in obesity in maternal pregnancy is causing a major challenge to obstetrics practices.
+The increase in obesity in maternal pregnancy is causing a major challenge to obstetric practices.
 It has reached a point at which 50% of women of childbearing age are either overweight (BMI 25-29.9) or obese (BMI >30) (Abraham & Romani, 2022).
-Moreover, in middle or high-income countries, one-third of women of reproductive age are overweight or obese (Ramonienė, et al., 2017).
-There is a similar increasing burden of obesity in developing countries as a consequence of over-nutrition, a sedentary lifestyle, and maternal-fetal factors (Misra & Khurana, et al., 2008).
+There is a similar increasing burden of obesity in developing countries as a consequence of over-nutrition, a sedentary lifestyle, and maternal-fetal factors (Misra & Khurana, 2008).

-Maternal overweight and obesity cause pregnancy complications such as gestational diabetes, hypertension, and preeclampsia and affect fetal (Tenenbaum-Gavish & Hod, 2013).
-The development growth of hypertension and proteinuria after 20 weeks of gestation is defined as Preeclampsia (7), which has affected up to 8% of all pregnancies worldwide (Shao, et al., 2017).
-Various studies have highlighted that maternal obesity increases the risk of pre-eclampsia by three-four times, compared with normal-weight mothers (Abraham & Romani, 2022; Bodnar, et al., 2005; Mbah, et al., 2010; Bodnar, et al., 2007).
-According to the WHO systematic review and analysis, between 2003 and 2009, hypertensive disorders during pregnancy were the second direct cause of maternal death worldwide, accounting for 14% of maternal deaths (Saz, et al., 2014).
-The mortality rate among babies born to mothers with preeclampsia is five times higher than that among babies born to healthy mothers (Roberts, et al., 2003; Shao, et al., 2017).
-Kuciene & Dulskiene highlight that pre-eclampsia contributed to fetal and neonatal morbidity (Kuciene & Dulskiene, 2022) and mortality (William, et al., 2018).
-Additionally, Preeclampsia is the leading cause of prematurity and fetal growth restriction (Redman & Sargent, 2005; Park, et al., 2018) and is also the second leading cause of pregnancy-related intensive care unit admissions after obstetric hemorrhage (Porreco & Barkey, 2010).
-Despite that preeclampsia is associated with an elevated risk of cardiovascular disease later in life (Irgens, et al., 2001; Haugen, et al., 2014).
-The aimed study was to investigate the association between preeclampsia during pregnancy and to compare maternal and neonatal outcomes in normal and obese weight women.
+Maternal overweight and obesity cause pregnancy complications such as gestational diabetes, hypertension, and preeclampsia and affect fetal growth (Tenenbaum-Gavish & Hod, 2013).
+The development of hypertension and proteinuria after 20 weeks of gestation is defined as Preeclampsia (Hutcheon et al., 2011), which affects up to 8% of all pregnancies worldwide (Shao et al., 2017).
+Various studies have highlighted that maternal obesity increases the risk of pre-eclampsia by three-four times, compared with normal-weight mothers (Abraham & Romani, 2022; Bodnar et al., 2005, Mbah et al., 2010; Bodnar et al., 2007).
+According to the WHO systematic review and analysis, between 2003 and 2009, hypertensive disorders during pregnancy were the second direct cause of maternal death worldwide, accounting for 14% of maternal deaths (Say et al., 2014).
+The mortality rate among babies born to mothers with preeclampsia is five times higher than that among babies born to healthy mothers (Roberts et al., 2003; Das et al., 2015).
+Kuciene & Dulskiene (2022), highlight that pre-eclampsia contributed to fetal and neonatal morbidity and mortality (Kuciene R & Dulskiene, 2022; Williams et al., 2018).
+Additionally, preeclampsia is the leading cause of prematurity and fetal growth restriction (Redman et at., 2003; Park et al., 2018) and is also the second leading cause of pregnancy-related intensive care unit admissions after obstetric hemorrhage (Porrero et al., 2010) Preeclampsia is also associated with an elevated risk of cardiovascular disease later in life (Irgens et al., 2001; Haugen et al., 2014).
+The aim of this study was to verify the association between preeclampsia during pregnancy, and maternal and neonatal outcomes in normal, overweight, and obese women in Kosovo.